 - If you were dedicated to following a specific diet;

-- The items that were discounted that day;
+- The items that were on sale that day;

 - What did you remember seeing in a recipe online?